ICHEC/qpcc/lecture-7/landscape-of-quantum-algorithms.md

 </li>
 <li>The image above represents an example of time/memory complexity with respect to some value N, that could be for example the number of variables of a given optimisation problem.</li>
 <li>In the graph we can see how the different lines scale in a different way with the N value.
 We would say in this case that the algorithm represented by the blue line is the most efficient.
 <li>The O shown in the graph legend is known as big O notation.
 It represents the limit behaviour of a function.
-For example that would mean that in the graph the orange line would be at most a multiple of N.</li>
+As an example, this would mean that in the graph the orange line would be at most a multiple of N.</li>
 </ul>

 ### Grover's algorithm